Lim-Hong-Ying/MAD-P03-Group-GG/README.md

   - Click the button
   - Your account details have been changed!

+## Meeting Planner Guide
+  ### Event Guide
+   - Click on the "+" icon to create a new event
+   - Click on the 🗓 icon to view our app's calendar
+   - Acts as a secondary calendar if permissions for calendar was denied
+   - Click on the three dots at each event to edit or delete it!
+  ### Integration of Google Calendar
+   - Allow permissions for calendar
+   - Events will automatically be synced with own calendar!
+   - If permissions were denied, the events will be saved in our app but not to your own calendar!

 ## Disclaimer
 Before you proceed with our service, do read and agree to our [Terms and Conditions](https://cashshope.japaneast.cloudapp.azure.com/tnc), as well as [Privacy Policy](https://westwq.github.io/MADPrivacy/).